-McDonald's says appetites remain strong
+McDonald's says appetites remain healthy

 Profits increased 13% compared with the first quarter of 2017, hitting almost $1.38bn (£1bn).

-International demand, including the UK and Germany, helped to drive the growth, the fast food chain said.
+International demand, including in the UK and Germany, helped to drive the growth, the fast food chain said.

 The firm, which had faced tougher competition from new restaurant chains, has been working to win back customers.